surroundings

 Medina-Sidonia is ideally located for a day at the beach.
 The Costa del Luz with its kilometres of sandy beaches is just about a 30-minute drive away.
 Barossa beach is rated by some as one of the most beautiful beaches in Spain.
 Relax on the beach, or take a refreshing dip in the azure Atlantic.
 You can also enjoy the Spanish sun at Playa Sancti-Petri.
 This is a quieter beach and offers perfect conditions for windsurfers.
 The historic Cape Trafalgar ( site of the Battle of Trafalgar where Lord Nelson lost his life in 1805) is nearby with the lighthouse situated on a stunning, unspoilt promontory.
 Our favourite is Playa El Palmar, popular among wave surfers, with a relaxed vibe and many trendy beach bars.

 A day trip to Tarifa can be combined well with a visit to the archaeological site Baelo Claudia, declared a National Historic Monument.
 In the 3rd century AD, Baelo Claudia was hit by an earthquake, but a small village managed to survive until the early 7th century, when it was finally abandoned.
-In 1917, the first excavations began in the area of Bolonia, where researchers discovered the remains of a prosperous city built according to classical Roman tradition.
 With the Baelo Claudia Archaeological Site, the province of Cadiz retains one of the finest known examples of a Roman city.

 Arcos de La Frontera